latchbio/latch/docs/source/basics/writing_dockerfiles.md

 stack.
 For example, you cannot create mounts using `/dev/fuse` (so mounts are generally off limits) and you do not have admin access to the networking stack on the host machine as your task execution does not have root access.

+The remote development utilities (`latch develop .`) do not work with different containers per task and we do not recommend using the two features together for the time being.